-A CASA conducts an independent assessment of the child’s situation by visiting with the child regularly and speaking to important individuals in the child’s life, including foster parents, biological parents, therapists, and teachers.
-The CASA then prepares reports for the court, which include the CASA’s recommendations for the best interest of the child, based on the information gathered by the CASA.
+A CASA evaluates a child’s situation by developing a relationship with the child, offering support, a listening ear, and consistency to a child entangled in a system that tends to offer a child anything but consistency.
+We also speak to important individuals in the child’s life, including foster parents, biological parents, therapists, and teachers.
+The CASA then prepares reports for the court, which include the CASA’s recommendations for the best interest of the child, based on the information they gathered.

-At Sarpy County CASA, our goal is to put a CASA volunteer into the life of every child who enters our system.
+At Sarpy County CASA, we want every child who enters the foster care system to have a CASA.
 While our program includes over 100 volunteers, dozens of children are still waiting for a CASA.

 Children often are scared and confused as everything they know changes in an instant...and changes again and again.